 Non-cash donations, on the other hand, can get a little squirrely.
 Donations of items like clothing, cars, or household goods are assessed at the “fair market value,” or FMV.
 This is about how much you could get if you sold the items directly to a willing seller.

 However, as with all things IRS-related, you need to be able to back up your claims about how much items were worth at the time of donation.
 This means that you need to keep good records about any non-cash items you may have donated.

 Many times, when you donate items to a well-known nonprofit like Goodwill or the Salvation Army, they’ll offer to give you a receipt for your items.
 However, these receipts are usually blank.
 You’ll have to decide how to value the items.
 It’s best to include as many details as possible about the items you’ve donated.
 This should include the number of items and descriptions of the items’ conditions.
 This will help you avoid FMV issues.

 Then, you can use a handy online tool like the Salvation Army’s Donation Value Guide to see how much your items might be worth.
 The Salvation Army’s list isn’t all-inclusive.
 And gives you a low and high resale value for a variety of generic items.
 It’s up to you to decide how much your items are ultimately worth and to value them accordingly for tax purposes.

 You can actually deduct quite a bit for some items, including clothing and kids’ toys.
 However, it’s best to be honest when it comes to your valuations, rather than taking the highest value for everything you donate.

 Other Information to Record

-Besides a description of each item donated and the items’ value, you’ll want to record the name and address of the organization to which you donated the items.
-You should also include the date and location of the contribution, and what resources you used to determine the value of the property.
+Besides a description of each item donated and the items’ value, record the name and address of the organization to which you donated the items.
+You should also include the date and location of the contribution and what resources you used to determine the value of the property.